 \subsubsection{Moderated Network Models}

-To investigate the performance of moderated network models in recovering moderation effects we estimate moderated network models in three different versions: in version (1) we know the true moderator variable and specify only that variable as a moderator.
-If we do not know the true moderator, one can use two different strategies: in version (2) we estimate $p$ moderated network models, in which we specify each of the variables in turn as moderator.
-Finally, all estimates are combined such that if a parameter was estimated nonzero in at least one of the $p$ models it is considered to be present in the combined model; the sensitivity to discover pairwise interactions for (2) will be larger or equal compared to (1) because we combine 13 estimates for each pairwise interaction.
+To investigate the performance of MNMs in recovering moderation effects we estimate MNMs in three different versions: in version (1) we know the true moderator variable (variable 13) and specify only that variable as a moderator.
+If we do not know the true moderator, one can use two different strategies: in version (2) we estimate $p$ moderated network models, in each of which we specify a different variable as the moderator.
+After estimating the $p$ models, all estimates are combined such that if a parameter was estimated nonzero in at least one of the $p$ models it is considered to be present in the combined model; note that the sensitivity to discover pairwise interactions for (2) will be larger or equal compared to (1) because we combine 13 estimates for each pairwise interaction.
 The same is true for moderation effects, but we expect the difference to be smaller, because only 3 estimates are combined (in our model the moderation effect of $C$ on the interaction between $B,A$ is the same as the moderation effects of $B$ on the interaction between $A, C$ and of $A$ on the interaction between $C, B$).
 The reason to include this version of the algorithm is to see how much the precision drops when using such an exploratory approach.
-The second strategy for the situation in which the true moderators are unknown is version (3), in which we specify all moderators at once.
+The second strategy for the situation in which the true moderators are unknown is version (3), in which we include all moderators at once.

-In the nodewise regression algorithm used to estimate all three versions of the moderated network models, we select the tuning parameters $\lambda_s$ that minimizes the Extended Bayesian Information Criterion (EBIC), which has been shown to perform well in recoverying sparse graphs \citep{foygel2010extended}.
-The EBIC is an extension of the BIC \citep{schwarz1978estimating} in that it puts an additional penality on the number of nonzero parameters.
+In the nodewise regression algorithm used to estimate all three versions of the moderated network models, we select the tuning parameters $\lambda_s$ that minimizes the Extended Bayesian Information Criterion (EBIC), which has been shown to perform well in recovering sparse graphs \citep{foygel2010extended}.
+The EBIC is an extension of the BIC \citep{schwarz1978estimating} in that it puts an additional penalty on the number of nonzero parameters.
 This additional penality is weighted by a parameter $\gamma$.
 We set $\gamma = 0.5$ because this value led to good performance in simulations using a setting similar to ours \citep{2016arXiv160605771E}.